Cyber Insurance

 Ransomware payments

-If a hacker encrypts private information about your company or its employees and holds it for ransom, cyber liability insurance will help with payments to meet cyber extortion demands.
+If a hacker encrypts private information about your company or its employees and holds it for ransom, cyber insurance will help with payments to meet cyber extortion demands.

 What is third-party cyber insurance coverage?